zbigniewstefaniuk/chat_app/README.md

 ## **TO DO 💤**

-- add nginx for makeing more ppl on chat
+- add nginx for makeing more people on chat

 - mail validdation and confimation with flask-mail